Tea in the Sahara

-But before my review, and all of that good stuff if you haven’t you should check out my review of ‘Dirty Diana’ which has recently been nominated for a handful of Ambies awards, including podcast of the year & best fiction podcast (fingers crossed QCODE!)
-With this review of Soft Voice this brings my tally of QCODE reviews to four lovingly put together; not that I’m not counting you guys!
+But before my review, and all of that good stuff if you haven’t you should check out my review of ‘Dirty Diana’ which has recently been nominated for a handful of Ambies awards, including a podcast of the year & best fiction podcasts (fingers crossed QCODE!)
+This review of Soft Voice brings my tally of QCODE reviews to four lovingly put together; not that I’m not counting you guys!

 (Spoiler ALERT) if you have not already listened to the first few episodes just yet, as I will be dispensing my own early thoughts, and opinions on the podcast within this review.

-Written, and created by James Bloor, with Naomi Scott playing Lydia, Bel Pawley as Soft Voice, & Olivia Cooke as Dark Voice giving this show a British all female fronted casting which is fantastic!
-All three actor’s co-produce the show, which is also directed by James Bloor.
+Written, and created by James Bloor, with Naomi Scott playing Lydia, Bel Pawley as Soft Voice, & Olivia Cooke as Dark Voice giving this show a British all-female-fronted casting which is fantastic!
+All three actors co-produced the show, which is also directed by James Bloor.

-Soft Voice’s plot is based around Lydia (Naomi Scott), a twenty-five year old estate agent from London with an unusual companion, Soft Voice (Bel Pawley).
+Soft Voice’s plot is based around Lydia (Naomi Scott), a twenty-five-year-old estate agent from London with an unusual companion, Soft Voice (Bel Pawley).
 Soft Voice is not your traditional podcast companion as Soft Voice resides inside Lydia’s head as an internal imaginary voice offering up the best solutions, tactics, & advice on Lydia’s everyday life.
-That selection pivots on advice ranging from which trendy yogurt to buy, how best to sell a flat, through to personal matters such as which boyfriend to date, how to master Italian, and successfully play the oboe.
+That selection pivots on advice ranging from which trendy yoghurt to buy, how best to sell a flat, to personal matters such as which boyfriend to date, how to master Italian, and successfully play the oboe.

-Soft Voice originally came into Lydia’s life when she was a child, and through Soft Voice’s ongoing guidance Lydia triumphs with everything that she does, and prides one of her biggest achievements as having her own flat with a jacuzzi bath.
-Ahh how good life is with Soft Voice.
+Soft Voice originally came into Lydia’s life when she was a child, and through Soft Voice’s ongoing guidance Lydia triumphs with everything that she does and prides one of her biggest achievements on having her own flat with a jacuzzi bath.
+Ahh, how good life is with Soft Voice?

-Life, and winning seem to go hand in hand for Lydia, until one day Soft Voice suddenly leaves!
+Life and winning seem to go hand in hand for Lydia until one-day Soft Voice suddenly leaves!
 No reason, no explanation, pure radio silence.
 This is where the wheels of success fall off for Lydia in a massive way as we are introduced to another voice inside Lydia’s head who’s just moved in, Dark Voice (Olivia Cooke).
-I cannot wait to see what Dark Voice has install for our Lydia as I think things are about to get even more crazier.
+I cannot wait to see what Dark Voice has to install for our Lydia as I think things are about to get even crazier.
 Or as the kids might say sh*t is about to get real!

-Character wise I adore Bel Pawley’s strict, monotone, nonchalant, vocal delivery as Soft Voice which is the standout performance of the show so far.
+Character-wise I adore Bel Pawley’s strict, monotone, nonchalant, vocal delivery as Soft Voice which is the standout performance of the show so far.
 Another character I really liked for all the wrong reasons was the ‘difficult man’ within the apartment viewing scene.
 A hilarious condescending pr*ck that we have all had the displeasure of meeting at some point in our lives.
-This character was excellently written into a wonderfully awkward British setting.
+This character was excellently written in a wonderfully awkward British setting.

-I personally wouldn’t review a podcast until at least three episodes in, however such is the class of this show I decided to take the plunge early.
-I am also going to break trend and nail my colours to the mast and state that if Soft Voice doesn’t continue to be the runaway success it deserves, I’ll eat my own hat (hat on standby!)
+I personally wouldn’t review a podcast until at least three episodes in however, such is the class of this show I decided to take the plunge early.
+I am also going to break the trend and nail my colours to the mast and state that if Soft Voice doesn’t continue to be the runaway success it deserves, I’ll eat my own hat (hat on standby!)